lonesomegeek/LSG.GenericCrud/README.md

 Simpliest scenarios:
 - Using Visual Studio Code (or command line): [Tutorial](docs/1_TutorialAcocuntCrudVisualStudioCode.md)
 - Using Visual Studio (2017 update 9+ - v15.9+): [Tutorial](docs/1_TutorialAcocuntCrudVisualStudio.md)

+Before diving into more complex scenarios, you should take a rapid view at [this explaniation of the new architecture in v3.*](./docs/v3.0-new-architecture.md).

 > Want to have a look to *more samples*, take a look at these *samples*: [Link](LSG.GenericCrud.Samples/README.md)